kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

     END,
     ModifiedDate = SYSDATETIME()
 OUTPUT
-    inserted.e.EmployeeID,
+    inserted.EmployeeID,
-    inserted.e.FirstName + ' ' + inserted.e.LastName,
+    inserted.FirstName + ' ' + inserted.LastName,
     deleted.IsActive,
     inserted.IsActive,
     CASE
-        WHEN deleted.IsActive = 1 AND inserted.IsActive = 0 AND DATEDIFF(YEAR, inserted.e.HireDate, GETDATE()) >= 30
+        WHEN deleted.IsActive = 1 AND inserted.IsActive = 0 AND DATEDIFF(YEAR, inserted.HireDate, GETDATE()) >= 30
             THEN 'Retirement Eligibility'
-        WHEN deleted.IsActive = 1 AND inserted.IsActive = 0 AND inserted.e.BaseSalary IS NULL
+        WHEN deleted.IsActive = 1 AND inserted.IsActive = 0 AND inserted.BaseSalary IS NULL
             THEN 'Invalid e.BaseSalary Data'
         ELSE 'No Change'
     END